 For example, many gaming consoles can access the Internet but are not designed for long-term browsing.
 However, mobile devices make it easy to navigate the Internet because of their touch screens, keyboards, and easy swiping motions.
 Computers are even better for internet use, and also help the user to do work.
 Imagine writing an essay on your phone!

-3e) Explain what a computer network is and describe the network’s purpose.
+3e) Explain what a computer network is and the difference between a local area network (LAN) versus a wide area network (WAN).

 For an example of a computer network, think of a desktop computer, a server, and a printer, that are all connected: